Glasgow Coma Scale (GCS) Calculator

 Calculate the Glasgow Coma Scale score from eye, verbal, and motor responses.
 Includes GCS-Pupils score, severity classification, airway decision support, mortality estimates, and motor score analy...

 The Glasgow Coma Scale (GCS) Calculator computes the internationally standardized assessment of consciousness level from three components: eye opening, verbal response, and motor response.
-Developed by Teasdale and Jennett at the University of Glasgow in 1974, the GCS is the most widely used neurological assessment tool in emergency and critical care medicine worldwide.
+Developed by Teasdale and Jennett at the University of Glasgow, the GCS is the most widely used neurological assessment tool in emergency and critical care medicine worldwide.

 The GCS ranges from 3 (deep coma/unresponsiveness) to 15 (fully conscious).
 It forms the basis of traumatic brain injury (TBI) classification: severe (3–8), moderate (9–12), and mild (13–15).
 A GCS ≤8 is widely treated as a high-acuity airway threshold, but it should still be interpreted with the bedside picture rather than as an automatic order by itself.
 The updated GCS-Pupils (GCS-P) score incorporates pupil reactivity for improved prognostication.

 While originally designed for traumatic brain injury, the GCS is used across altered-consciousness states including stroke, metabolic encephalopathy, post-cardiac arrest, intoxication, and seizures.
-This calculator provides component-level analysis, emphasizing the motor score as the single most prognostic component, along with severity-specific context and mortality estimates.
+It shows component-level analysis, emphasizing the motor score as the single most prognostic component, along with severity-specific context and mortality estimates.

 The GCS provides a standardized, reproducible method for assessing and communicating consciousness level.
 It enables serial monitoring of neurological status and helps frame how urgently teams review airway, imaging, or specialist input.
 Precise GCS documentation is essential for handoffs, prognostication, and medicolegal records.